ddeutils/ddeutil-workflow/README.md

 use-case.

 > [!IMPORTANT]
-> I recommend you to use `task` stage for all actions that you want to do with
+> I recommend you to use the `hook` stage for all actions that you want to do
-> pipeline object.
+> with pipeline activity that you want to orchestrate.
+Because it able to dynamic
+> an input argument with the same hook function that make you use less time to
+> maintenance your data pipelines.

 ```yaml
 run_py_local: